Summer Camps

 Cancellation Policy: All cancellations must reach Camp Piankatank three (3) weeks prior to the scheduled arrival date in order to receive a refund of the camp fee.
 After the cut-off date, refunds of the camp fee will only be given in special cases of sickness or death of an immediate family member or major unforeseen circumstance.
 The $100 Deposit portion of all registrations is ALWAYS non-refundable and non-transferable.
 Refunds will be issued within 15 days of the approved request and are non-transferable.
 Refunds cannot be given in cases of homesickness or going home early

 Registration Confirmation: After registering, you will receive an email confirming your registration.
-You can also log in to your CampBrain account to review your registration details.
+You can also log in to your camp account to review your registration details at any time.

 If registering before June 1st – Option 1) Pay in Full.
-Options 2) Just send the $100 deposit, which must be included with every registration form.
-Without the deposit, we will not process your registration.
-The remainder of your balance will be due June 1 st.
+Option 2) Just pay the $100 deposit.
+The remainder of your balance will be due June 1st.
+Your credit card on file may be charged automatically if you do not make other arrangements.

 If registering after June 1st – You must pay in full to complete your registration.